HariSekhon/DevOps-Bash-tools/README.md

   - `github_repo_latest_release_filter.sh` - returns the latest release tag matching a given regex filter for a given GitHub repo via the GitHub API.
 Useful for getting the latest version of things like Kustomize which has other releases for kyaml
   - `github_repo_stars.sh` - fetches the stars, forks and watcher counts for a given repo
   - `github_repo_teams.sh` - fetches the GitHub Enterprise teams and their role permisions for a given repo.
 Combine with `github_foreach_repo.sh` to audit your all your personal or GitHub organization's repos
-  - `github_user_repos_stars.sh` - fetches the total number of stars for all original source public repos for a given user
-  - `github_user_repos_forks.sh` - fetches the total number of forks for all original source public repos for a given user
   - `github_repo_collaborators.sh` - fetches a repo's granted users and outside invited collaborators as well as their role permisions for a given repo.
 Combine with `github_foreach_repo.sh` to audit your all your personal or GitHub organization's repos
   - `github_repo_protect_branches.sh` - enables branch protections on the given repo.
 Can specify one or more branches to protect, otherwise finds and applies to any of `master`, `main`, `develop`, `dev`, `staging`, `production`
   - `github_repos_find_files.sh` - finds files matching a regex across all repos in the current GitHub organization or user account